 It’s still undoubtedly one of the best, with three locations: one in Eminonu in the Old City, one on Istiklat Street in Beyoglu and one on Kadikoy in the Asian side.

-Best Turkish Delight Shop in Eminonu (nearby Sultanahmet)
+Best Turkish Delight in Eminonu (Istanbul Old City)

 Perhaps the second biggest Turkish Delight brand in the city, this widespread chain can be found in Eminonu, next to the Spice Bazaar, Sirkeci near the Tram Station or Istiklal Avenue in Beyoglu.
 Since opening their first store in this city in 1930, it’s become a mainstay of Istanbul culture and tourism.